 ASTM F88 Seal Strength Package Testing

-ASTM F88 evaluates the strength of seals in flexible barrier materials.
+ASTM F88, also known as the flexible seal strength test or pouch strength sustainability test, evaluates the strength of seals in flexible barrier materials.
 As an ISTA and ISO 17025 certified lab, we realize the importance of ASTM F88 testing.
 Meeting the ASTM F88 seal strength requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone provides the peace of mind that all of your needs will be met.
 Our pricing is competitive and we offer volume discounts.
 Keystone Compliance also creates an accurate test plan to eliminate expensive over-testing.
 We are in constant communication throughout the test process.

-Summary of ASTM F88 Seal Strength Package Testing
+Summary of ASTM F88 Seal Strength Validation Testing

 The average seal strength is the average force per unit width of seal required to separate progressively a flexible material from another material.
 This separation is evaluated under the conditions of testing.